ProjectKorra/ProjectKorraWiki/source/pkcore/abilities.rst

 ============
 Water is the element of change.
 Waterbenders use their plethora of skills to redirect and manipulate opponents attacks against them.
-Similar to Earthbenders, they employ both defensive and offensive strategies to accomplish this.

-Waterbending abilities focus on being able to adapt between offense, defense, and mobility.
+Waterbending abilities focus on shifting between offense and defense.

 .. toctree::
     :name: watertree